Shabbir-012/Travel-Planner-React-Native/README.md

 This is an simple react native project.
 ![ss](https://github.com/user-attachments/assets/f716d26d-4564-4d5d-9bb6-ce91569e7029)

+## Step-by-Step Project Setup Guide

+Follow these simple steps to set up your React Native project:

 ## Create a New Folder

 Start by creating a folder with any name.